Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 • Restoran Bella NapoliZmaj Jovina 35 – this is one of the oldest restaurants in Zemun.
 This restaurant is also inspired by Italian cuisine, so if you are searching for Mediterranean flavors, you will find it here.

-• Restoran SaranKej Oslobođenja 53 – if you want to experience authentical Zemun interior, cuisine, and fantastic fish dishes, you should visit Saran, at least once.
+• Restoran SaranKej Oslobođenja 53 – if you want to experience authentic Zemun interior, cuisine, and fantastic fish dishes, you should visit Saran, at least once.
 After all, this is one of the best Zemun restaurants.
 Saran is also close to the river so you will enjoy a great view, next to some great rakia.
 On top of that, Cafeteria Gardos is next to this famous restaurant, so it’s a win-win location.

 Oh, and if you want to eat like a local, make sure that you eat pancakes at Pinokio, the famous pancake place.